 Overview

 Your body needs nutrition to stay strong and help you live a healthy life.
-If you're unable to eat, or if you have an illness that makes it hard to swallow food, you may need a feeding tube.
-The tube is surgically inserted into your stomach and is used to give food, liquids, and medicines.
+If you're unable to eat or you have an illness that makes it hard to swallow food, you may need a feeding tube.
+The tube is used to put foods, liquids, and medicines into your stomach.
+You may have the tube for several weeks or months or longer.
+It depends on why you need it.

-• A feeding tube is inserted during a surgery.
-After the surgery, you'll have a 6- to 12-inch tube coming out of your belly.
+• Surgery is used to insert the feeding tube into your stomach.
+After surgery, you'll have a 6- to 12-inch tube coming out of your belly.

-• Foods, liquids, and medicines are given using the tube.
-The food is a mixture (formula) made up of proteins, carbohydrates, fats, vitamins, and minerals.
+• Foods, liquids, and medicines are given through the tube.
+The food is a mixture (formula) that has proteins, carbohydrates, fats, vitamins, and minerals.

 How do you use and care for a feeding tube?